EdinyangaOttoho/puzzle/README.md

 Start a local server using Laragon, WAMP or any other means and visit the /puzzle/ directory in your browser.
 There, you can view images and begin playing the puzzle game right there.

 ## Contribution
 The project is open to contributions from anyone.
-Just hit me right up... 😉😉
+Just hit me right up via +2348117093601... 😉😉